Click here for an overview of the Coordinators of the departments.

 3 years

-You can apply for acceptance and enrollment at any time.
-Please note the information on admission and enrollment as well as our dates and deadlines.
+You can apply for admission and enrollment at any time.
+Please refer to the information on admission and enrollment as well as our schedule of dates and deadlines.

 If you have any questions, please contact Dr. Gregor Rehmer (gregor.rehmer@pknrw.de).

-The focus is on the scientific examination of digital transformation at the interface between technical systems and people.
+The program focuses on the scientific study of digital transformation at the interface between technical systems and humans.

-Doctoral candidates with a computer science-related degree (natural sciences or engineering), a degree in psychology or design with a focus on the conception, development and/or evaluation of technical systems from a human-centered perspective, or a degree in social sciences, economics, administration or humanities with a focus on the investigation of the requirements of technical systems or the impact of digital systems or processes on people and society.
+Doctoral candidates with a degree in computer science (natural or engineering sciences), psychology, or design with a focus on the conception, development, and/or evaluation of technical systems from a human-centered perspective, or with a degree in social sciences, economics, public administration, or the humanities with a focus on examining the requirements for technical systems or the impact of digital systems and processes on humans and society.

 Dr.-Ing.